 Characteristics of Apostle Peter

-Diving into the characteristics of apostle Peter then we see that Apostle Peter was a man with certain glaring character faults.
-Simon was loud-mouthed, he was impetuous, he was boastful, he lacked humility, and he was unstable.
+Diving into the characteristics of the apostle Peter then we see that Peter was a man with certain glaring character faults.
+Simon was loud-mouthed, he was impetuous, boastful, lacked humility, and was unstable.

 You might wonder why Jesus would want Simon as a disciple – but then, the characteristics of the 12 Apostles were not much better.
 (At this time, they were all young men with many of the faults of youth, but they were capable of changing.)

 And we do see other sides of Simon’s character, which are more positive.
 I think he was a generous man; he was warm and outgoing, he was enthusiastic, he was a man of strong emotions, and he was a natural leader.

 But most important of all: he was devoted to Jesus.

 Not all of us will have Peter’s gregarious and extrovert temperament, but we all can learn from Simon Peter’s life.
 So, let’s first look at some of Apostle Peter’s Characteristics:

 Remember when Jesus walked on water?
 It was Simon who said,

 “Lord, command me to come to you on the water. “(Matthew 14: 22)

 – and before you could say “Jack Robinson,” Simon stepped out of the boat and walked across the water towards Jesus.
 Now that is impulsive behaviour.